Scaling an IoT deployment? Join our webinar on May 28th where we dive into real-world scaling pain points and how to overcome them.

 Now we have our device programmed to retrieve an Environment Variable from Notehub, we will create that variable.
 Environment variables can be set in the Notehub UI or through the Notehub API.
 In this tutorial you'll learn how to set the values through the Notehub UI.
 If you'd like to instead set environment variables through the Notehub API, refer to environment variable requests in the Project API.

-Under the Device environment variables header, define a new environment variable named
+3. Under the Device environment variables header, define a new environment variable named reading_interval and set its value to 30.

-Now that you have an environment variable set you should see it immediately reflected on your device.
+Now that you have an environment variable set, you'll see it reflected on your device after your configured inbound interval has passed.

 This tutorial had you use several configuration settings that are best used when you have your Notecard connected to mains power.